jsallen52/TextTopicEvolution/README.md

 # Text Topic Evolution App

-This application visualizes the evolution of topics in textual data using NMF and LDA topic extraction techniques.
+This application utilizes a verity of topic extraction methods to understand time stamped text data.

 ## Setup